Causes of Female Infertility

 - Anovulation– women who have irregular menstrual cycles or cycles longer than 35 days, are failing to ovulate (develop a mature follicle with an oocyte (egg) that can be released and is capable of being fertilized), or they may have ovulatory dysfunction where either they have suboptimal follicullar development or a defect in the second phase (luteal phase) of the menstrual cycle which may lead to failure to fertilize, lack of embryo implantation or early miscarriage.Over 90% of anovulatory patients will ovulate with one or a combination of the current medications available for treatment .

 - Tubal Factor– after release from the ovary at ovulation , the oocyte (egg) must be picked up and transported by the fallopian tube to its mid- segment.
 It is here that the oocyte is fertilized by the sperm that has traveled up the uterus and into the tube.
 Therefore the fallopian tube must be open (patent) and functional.
 If the tube is obstructed or has scar tissue (adhesions) surrounding the tube it will be difficult or impossible for the oocyte or the sperm to reach the mid-segment and therefore fertilization will not occur as it normally ocurs in nature.The good news is that for patients with tubal obstruction or severe damage the fallopian tubes can be completely by-passed by retrieving the oocyte directly from the ovary and fertilizing it directly in the laboratory in a petri dish in the procedure known as in-vitro fertilization (IVF).
-Our center in the Sacramento-area and Northern California has an excellent pregnancy rate with IVF and it ranks among the highest in the state of California and the nation.

 - Uterine Factor– normally the embryo implants in the uterine cavity , so if the cavity has either fibroids , polyps or adhesions inside it, the embryo will fail to implant.
 In addition some women may be born with anomalies of the uterine cavity like an intrauterine septum or bicornuate uterus .
 The miscarriage rate among women with a large uterine septum is quite high .Fortunately the majority of the above conditions can be resected or corrected surgically and is usually followed by a subsequently normal implantation rate.